Lloyd Johnson (businessman): Exhibition

 Between 25 January and 3 March 2012 London gallery Chelsea Space hosted the retrospective exhibition Lloyd Johnson: The Modern Outfitter.
 The exhibition was curated by one-time customer, author Paul Gorman.

 La Rocka!
 79

-Johnson and his wife have revived the La Rocka! label as La Rocka 79 with street-fashion entrepreneur Dave Carroll.
+Lloyd and Jill Johnson revived the La Rocka! label as La Rocka 79 in 2014.

 La Rocka!
 USA

-In 2016, Lloyd Johnson and Joe De Lorenzo decided to add another chapter to the history of La Rocka! with La Rocka!
-USA.
-The t-shirts include many original La Rocka! designs as well as other artists and genres.
+In 2016, Lloyd Johnson and Joe De Lorenzo released t-shirts include many original La Rocka! designs as well as other artists and genres.